With this photo tutorial you will see how easy it is to sew soft toys ~> scroll down for step-by-step photos!

-You can sew your platypus toy on a sewing machine, serger/over-locker or by hand.
+You can sew your platypus toy on a sewing machine or by hand.
 In this tutorial I am making Plattie from pink fleece and purple, flowery corduroy.
 I like using fleece as it is nice and CUDDLY especially for making homemade BABY TOYS but I also love the colours and patterns of quilting cottons, and textured fabrics like cordurouy.

 You will learn lots of toy making tips and tricks to make it easy and fun!
 I like to use my Plattie the Platypus sewing pattern when I teach a beginner’s toy-making class because I can guarantee that EVEN a beginner can finish this toy in a few hours!